cybergusik/Sleeper/README.md

 # Sleeper
 A minimalistic native utility for disabling automatic sleep mode when closing the lid of a MacBook.
 After launch, it is located in the tray.
-There is an option for auto-loading
+There is an option for autostart
 # Usage

 clone repo: